 At first, the emails we were receiving were fine and easily manageable.
 Then all of a sudden inboxes began to burst at the seems with GDPR emails.
 These were from every website that users had originally signed up to receive marketing material.
 It was crazy.

-Just remember: Using personal data without consent is now unlawful.
+Remember: Using personal data without consent is now unlawful.

 So what happened?